 CM: The choruses pull me in, and I love how they drift into memory lane, as does the final section.
 An underrated prototype for more complex songs they would be known for later.

-TG: A strident rock adventure looking back on the rush of living on the run and in the moment with Geddy crying the refrain, “I wish that I could live it all again!”
-The thrusting guitar occasionally pauses just long enough for you to catch your breath or let a thought cross your mind before bursting forth again and surging on bass and drums toward some line in the distance.
+TG: A strident adventure looking back on the rush of living on the run and in the moment with Geddy crying the refrain, “I wish that I could live it all again!”
+The guitar occasionally pauses just long enough for you to catch your breath or let a thought cross your mind before bursting forth again and surging on bass and drums toward some line in the distance.

 CM: As eventful and rocking as anything produced in their youth, imbued with wizened prowess.